CiscoCloud/toscalib/README.md

             - set_state: scaled
 ```
 Now any node that supports the Scale.scaleup call_operation can be scaled up using the scaleup-app workflow.
 All that would need to be done is to pass in the target you want to scale up as an input to the workflow.

+##Do we want to make this part of the spec?

+We do believe this feature will improve reusability with regard to TOSCA workflows.
+We intend to get in touch with the folks who defined the TOSCA specification to both understand the reasoning behind their current specfications for step definition targets, as well as to discuss whether the above feature should/could be included in the specficiations.

 # Howto